 Jerome says: "Above anything else, make sure you choose subjects you enjoy.
 While there are other reasons to choose certain subjects – maybe to fit into what you want to study at University for example – if it's not something you actually enjoy working within, it makes it much harder to engage with any of the materials.
 It's your education, and being excited – even slightly! – about what you're working on can make all the difference to how you end up getting on!"

-Varndean's English Literature Extension Class runs throughout the year and is an informal group, which meets every two or three weeks after college or at lunchtime to discuss texts and ideas not on the standard course.
+This is an informal group, which meets every few weeks to discuss texts and ideas not on the course.